openstack/swift/doc/source/deployment_guide.rst

 threads_per_disk               0              Size of the per-disk thread pool
                                               used for performing disk I/O. The
                                               default of 0 means to not use a per-disk thread pool.
-It is
-                                              recommended to keep this value
-                                              small, as large values can result
-                                              in high read latencies due to
-                                              large queue depths.
-A good
-                                              starting point is 4 threads per
-                                              disk.
+                                              This option is no longer
+                                              recommended and the
+                                              :ref:`servers_per_port
+                                              <server-per-port-configuration>`
+                                              should be used instead.
 replication_concurrency        4              Set to restrict the number of
                                               concurrent incoming REPLICATION
                                               requests; set to 0 for unlimited